Quick start

 The formula in plain language

-In plain language: The calculator converts package amount into the needed unit, divides package price by converted package amount, then multiplies by the recipe amount.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: First convert the package amount into the recipe unit.
+Unit cost = package price / package amount in the needed unit.
+Ingredient cost = amount needed x unit cost.
+If the package and recipe cross between volume and weight, the conversion uses density grams per cup before pricing the amount used.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer